soroush5/Dynamic-RTL/README.md

 ## Usage

-- The extension works automatically on all websites by default
+### Current Site Settings

+- To enable or disable the extension on the current site, click on the extension icon in the toolbar and toggle the "Enabled on this site" switch
+- Changes take effect immediately

+### Global Settings

+The extension has two default modes that you can switch between:

+1. **Default Enabled on All Sites (with option to disable on specific sites)**:
+   - In this mode, the extension is enabled on all sites unless you disable it on specific sites
-- To disable the extension for a specific website:
+   - To disable on a specific site, turn off the "Enabled on this site" switch

+2. **Default Disabled on All Sites (with option to enable on specific sites)**:
+   - In this mode, the extension is disabled on all sites unless you enable it on specific sites
+   - To enable on a specific site, turn on the "Enabled on this site" switch

+To switch between these two modes:
 1. Click on the extension icon in the toolbar
-  2. Toggle the switch to disable it for the current site
-  3. Refresh the page for changes to take effect
+2. Select one of the two radio button options in the "Global Settings" section

 ## Technical Details